grandady/Bank-loan/README.md

 4. Average Interest Rate: Calculate the average interest rate across all loans.
 Monitor the MTD average interest rate and track MoM variations to gain insights into the overall cost of our lending portfolio.

-5. Average Debt-to-Income Ratio (DTI): Evaluate the average DTI for our borrowers to gauge their financial health.
+5. Average Debt-to-Income Ratio (DTI): Evaluate our borrowers' average DTI to gauge their financial health.
 Compute the MTD average DTI and track MoM fluctuations.

-This structured report will equip us with the necessary information to ensure our lending practices are effective and sustainable.
+This structured report will equip us with the information to ensure our lending practices are effective and sustainable.

 ## Data Source